This article is part of our guide to business credit cards.

 That said, in many companies, employees are able to use their personal cards for business expenses, then file for reimbursement afterward.
 As long as the use is authorized and there’s a simple expense reimbursement process established, this shouldn’t be a problem.

-But often problems arise, and when they do, it’s a hassle for both parties involved.
-Having to front corporate expenses with personal finances and then file expense report paperwork afterwards can cause frustration for employees and waste your accounting team’s valuable time and resources.
+But often, problems arise, and when they do, it’s a hassle for both parties involved.
+Having to front corporate expenses with personal finances and then file expense report paperwork afterward can cause frustration for employees and waste your accounting team’s valuable time and resources.
 Put simply, relying on your employees to use a personal credit card for business expenses isn’t fair to your employees.
 It’s a tedious and suboptimal way to handle what should be a straightforward process.
 It’s much better to empower employees by giving them a company credit card with built-in spend limits and automatic receipt matching.

 Using a personal card for business can create serious problems for both the business and the owner of the personal credit card.
 Despite the fact that you shouldn’t use a personal credit card for business expenses, there are still plenty of people who do.